Cos-min/Source-Me-Learning/README.md

 # Source Me Learning

 Webapp that includes register and login as well as admin login.
-Admin can trigger the import of a .csv file, it's data will be added or update in the database Users can log in and visualise the data in the webapp, filter and search entries.
+Admin can trigger the import of a .csv file, the data will be added or update in the database Users can log in and visualise the data in the webapp, filter and search entries.

 ## Techstack